 Random phone numbers in the North Queens exchange were called and permission was requested of the household resident to answer the survey.

-Staff of MTRI collected answers and analyzed the data gathered from phone conversations with local citizens.
+Volunteers and staff of MTRI collected answers and analyzed the data gathered from phone conversations with local citizens.

-Two interviewees had attended a public talk, and 1 had visited MTRI’s website.
-When asked what MTRI works on, the most common responses (in this order) were: turtles, species at risk, fish, and loons but there was quite a variety of answers.
+When asked what MTRI works on, the most common responses were: Blanding's turtles, loons, forestry and wildlife, species at risk, and ribbonsnakes, but there was also a variety of different answers.